-Are you juggling multiple bids at once?
-Scheduling applications coordinate your potential workflow in advance so you’re not double-booked in the event all your bids are successful.
-And by using workforce management solutions you can make sure you have enough labor, whether from your own team members or subcontractors, lined up for each project.
+Juggling multiple bids?
+The scheduling applications coordinate your potential workflow in advance so you’re not double-booked.
+And workforce management tools make sure you have enough labor, whether from your own team members or subcontractors, lined up for each project.

 Environmental, Health and Safety (EHS) compliance is a necessary part of being a contractor.
 In fact, many hiring agencies only work with contractors who meet EHS compliance requirements.
 Update your compliance electronically and keep it stored online so potential clients can see your team records.

-Field service management is very important in the construction industry.
-When you spend most of your time out in the field, you need solutions which can be used on mobile devices.
-Construction software is accessible on smartphones and tablets so you can keep working even when you’re away from the office.
-You can take photos of project progress, accept electronic signatures on work order, and even print invoices.
+Finally, field service management is very important in construction.
+When you spend most of your time out in the field, you need mobile-friendly software.
+Contractor management solutions are accessible on smartphones and tablets so you can keep working while on-site.
+Take photos of project progress, accept electronic signatures on work order, and even print invoices.

 The starting cost of subscription contractor management software ranges from as low as $7/month up to $375/month.
 Perpetual license software costs begin at $795.
 Other all-in-one options are up to $10,000.

 Prices for both types of plans may vary based on how many users there are and which applications you need.
 This one time cost does not cover training and implementation fees, though it may include IT support for the first year.